Summer Ayurveda: Your Complete Pitta Season Survival Guide

 - Coffee (one small cup maximum, never on an empty stomach)

-- Iced drinks and frozen beverages (shock the digestive system)
+- Iced drinks and frozen beverages (they shock the digestive system)

 - Sour fruit juices (orange, grapefruit, tomato)